-Rule 194.
-Hearing.
-If no request for oral hearing has been made by the appellant, the appeal will be assigned for consideration and decision.
-If the appellant has requested an oral hearing, a day of hearing will be set, and due notice thereof given to the appellant.
-Hearing will be held as stated in the notice, and oral argument will be limited to one-half hour unless otherwise ordered before the hearing begins.
+(c) If no request and fee for oral hearing have been timely filed by the appellant, the appeal will be assigned for consideration and decision.
+If the appellant has requested an oral hearing and has submitted the Fee set forth in § 1.17(g), a day of hearing will be set, and due notice thereof given to the appellant and to the primary examiner.
+Hearing will be held as stated in the notice, and oral argument will be limited to twenty minutes for the appellant and fifteen minutes for the primary examiner unless otherwise ordered before the hearing begins.